onginnovations/MR_RetailExperienceWorkshop/.md/3-configure-virtual-showroom.md

         ![A screenshot of configuring the manipulation ended](img/manupilation-ended.png)

-     -  Select the **Cloth tag** in hierarchy.
+     -  Select the **Cloth tag** in the hierarchy.
 In the **Inspector** window, ensure the Cloth tag is **unchecked** as shown in the image below.
-This makes the tag inactive by default, so that it is not seen before a user's interaction.
+This makes the tag inactive by default so that it is not seen before a user's interaction.

         ![A screenshot of unchecking the cloth tag](img/uncheck-cloth-tag.png)